The Sunset Special

 2012 // installation, 4 vertical LED Screens with short clips

 An installation as part of the exhibition "The Global Composition" of the University of Darmstadt.
 The image and sound of everyday objects / noise sources are superimposed and multiplied.
 The initially known is quickly alienated and it creates a new audiovisual level.

 2012 // 360° film (02:46)

 Experimental 360° Fulldome film exploring noise image generation in the immersive space of 360° fulldome film.
 The analog feedback in image and sound form an organic life of their own.

 Fulldome Festival Jena 2012

 2012 // short film (10:14)

-The film is about a person who tries to find their own "perfect sound".
-For this purpose, he has put together machinery for years and after many attempts, with the help of which he hopes to find it.
-In a secluded, underground cellar vault, he uses crafting tools to extract sounds from strange objects that, bundled with the help of a computer system, produce the desired sound.
-The place and the objects develop a strange life on their own which the success of the operation depends upon.
+The film is about a person, who tries to find his own "perfect sound".
+Hoping to find it, he has pieced together complex machinery for many years.
+In a secluded, underground cellar vault, he uses crafting tools to extract sounds from objects.
+Bundled with the help of a computer system, they produce experimental sounds.
+The place and the objects develop a life on their own.
 Day after day, the search continues but is interrupted again and again by failures.